-A CT scan provides detailed pictures of your internal organs, muscles, and bones.
-Doctors use CT scans to diagnose diseases and to monitor the effectiveness of treatments.
+A CT is a high-tech scanning tool doctors use to help diagnose illness and monitor treatment effectiveness.
+The CT scan creates highly detailed images of a patient’s bones, muscles, and internal organs.
 CT images can be used to examine any part of the body.
 CT scans are performed in hospitals, outpatient imaging centers, or medical offices.
 The price of a CT scan can vary by thousands of dollars, so it’s important to know if your insurance will cover the cost of a CT scan.

-Most imaging centers and hospitals will accept health insurance for CT scans, especially if they’re an in-network facility.
-However, there are other insurance policies that may influence whether or not your health insurance will approve the scan at all.
+Most hospitals and standalone imaging centers—especially facilities in your insurer’s network—do take health insurance for CT scans.
+However, other insurance policies may influence whether or not your health insurance will approve the scan at all.

 Insurance companies reserve the right to decide whether or not any procedure is medically necessary.
-Most companies require imaging services such as CT and MRI to be subject to a “medical necessity review”.
-The purpose of this review is to determine whether a particular diagnostic test or treatment is appropriate and essential.
-Decisions are made based on the standard of care and the individual health plan’s policies and clinical guidelines.
-For example, if your primary care practitioner prescribes a breast MRI for cosmetic surgery, or an abdominal CT to strengthen a worker’s compensation case, it isn’t always deemed medically necessary and might not be covered.
-The safest (but not always the easiest) way to see if your test will be covered, is to call your insurance company and ask.
+Most insurers require what’s called a “medical necessity review” for all CT, MRI, and other imaging requests.
+The companies use these reviews to decide whether a given test is both appropriate and essential.
+They make these determinations based on three factors: the policies and clinical guidelines of the patient’s health plan and the overall standard of care.
+For example, suppose your primary care practitioner prescribes a breast MRI for cosmetic surgery, or an abdominal CT to strengthen a worker’s compensation case.
+In that case, it isn’t always deemed medically necessary and might not be covered.
+The safest (but not always the easiest) way to see if your test will be covered is to ask your insurance company.

 If your insurance doesn’t cover your test or if you don’t have coverage in general, getting the best out-of-pocket price for a CT scan isn’t always easy.